atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 ## Pre-requisities
 1. Terraform v.12.0+
-2. Azure CLI for log in if role contributor or below
+2. Azure CLI if not using service principle
 3. python3